Parks and open spaces in Oslo: New parks and Akerselva as park

 Birkelunden was the first park that was maintained by the new communal park organisation; the renovation was finished in 1917 and people were surprised by the difference a park built by professionals made.
 Pathways were not slippery in rain or dusty during drought, plants and trees were cared for, and the area was illuminated.
 Acts of vandalism receded and Birkelunden became a meetingground in the interwar years, very much used for political meetings, concerts and such.

-Torshovparken was the first park laid out by Parkvesenet after a united plan for an area, Torshovbyen that was built by the municipality from 1917–1924.
-The park is on a hill with a good view of the city and the Oslo fjord, with a music pavilion at the peak.
+Torshovparken was the first park laid out by Parkvesenet after a united plan for an area, Torshovbyen that was built by the municipality from 1917 to 1924.
+The park is on a hill with views of the city and the Oslo fjord, with a music pavilion at the peak.
 The park opened in 1931, and is a mixture of the formal park style with axis, symmetry and a pavilion in the center and functionalism with soft use of the terrain and large, continuous plains.

 Alexander Kiellands plass was completed in 1927 as a park in formal style, nevertheless it became a textbook example of how lack of continuous maintenance would degrade a park.
 Already before 1940 it was worn and little used.
 It was renovated around 1980 but again let to rot.
 In 2001 it was once again renovated, with fountains and ponds which made it was once again an impressive small park.
 However, 6 years later, it was once more run down, owing to lack of maintenance.

 On the eastern part of the city numerous other parks were laid out: